bw0/GettingAndCleaning/README.md

 A full description is available at the site where the data was obtained:
 * http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+For more information about this dataset contact:
+* activityrecognition@smartlab.ws

 ## Data Source
 The data we are using was downloaded from the course site: